kolov/curri-docs-service/README.md

 # Akka HTTP - MongoDB microservice

-Microservice managing access to documents in a MongoDB database.
-This is one of the mocroservices used by https://github.com/kolov/curriculi.
+A service managing access to documents in a MongoDB database.
+This is one of the microservices used by https://github.com/kolov/curriculi.

-The implementation is based on akka-http, reactivemongo.
+The implementation is based on akka-http and reactivemongo.

 ## API

 This service is not intended to be client-facing, it will be only accessible by an edge service providing headers `x-curri-user` and `x-curri-group` based on the user authentication.
 The following resources are
-availabel:
+available:

 * `GET /docs` - get all documents visible by user/group
 * `GET /docs/{id}` - get a document by id, must be visible
-* `GET /types` - returns all doc types

 All `GET` verbs returning document accept parameter `fields`, indication which fileds to return

-* `POST /docs` - save new document, returns id
+* `POST /docs` - save new document from body, returns id
 * `PUT /docs/{id}` - update document

 #### References